DronePilotsFederation/WRSA-WorkingGroup/WRSARules.md

 * More specifications coming soon

 ### Field, course and venue operations
-#### The Field is explicitly controlled by the event’s Flight Director and the Field Marshal.
-Either official has the ability to disqualify any pilot for any reason, and has the ability to stop a race or flight at any time for any reason.
+#### The Field is explicitly controlled by the event’s Flight Line Director, as well as the Race Commissioner and the Race Director.
+Those officials have the ability to disqualify any pilot for any reason, and have the ability to stop a race or flight at any time for any reason.
 * The field and the venue are governed by the venue’s Fire, Security and Police Marshals.
 * The field is a restricted grounds and airspace and only authorized personnel are allowed on the flying grounds.
 * All flights are grounded while there are personnel actively on the field.